In a San Francisco high school, the scars of remote schooling linger

 Parents were invited for the session, but his mom couldn’t make it.
 So, with her 2020 tax form in hand, Jonathan started to make his way through the application.

-Glancing down, he saw line one, “wages, salaries, tips.”
+Glancing down, he saw Line 1, “wages, salaries, tips.”
 When covid hit, the nail salon where his mom works shut down, and her wages for the year totaled $4,975.

 More than anything, Jonathan wanted out of poverty.